paulchabotca/enigma-bbs/docs/messageareas/message-networks.md

 title: Message Networks
 ---
 ## Message Networks
-ENiGMA½ considers all non-ENiGMA½, non-local messages (and their networks, such as FTN "external".
+ENiGMA½ considers all non-ENiGMA½, non-local messages (and their networks, such as FTN "external").
 That is, messages are only imported and exported from/to such a networks.
 Configuring such external message networks in ENiGMA½ requires three sections in your `config.hjson`.

 1. `messageNetworks.<networkType>.networks`: declares available networks.
 2. `messageNetworks.<networkType>.areas`: establishes local area mappings and per-area specifics.